Slowly evolving horizons in Einstein gravity and beyond: The laws of black hole mechanics for SENS

 where $q$ is the determinant of the metric $q_{AB}$.
 The interpretation of this expression has to be elaborated a little bit.
 It is apparent that the relation reminds us the Clausius statement of first law $T\delta S\approx\delta E$.
 The left hand side of the expression can easily be identified as a product of the surface gravity with rate of change of area of a slice of the SENS.
 The right hand side is the flux through the slice.
 The energy or flux terms are due to external matter as well as gravitational shear.
 The term $\mathcal{R}_{ab}l^al^b$ can be replaced by $G_{ab}l^al^b$ and eventually by $T_{ab}l^al^b$ via Einstein equation for general relativity.
 For the SENS, the surface gravity $\kappa_{(l)}$ coincides with that of FOTH to the leading order.
 Further it can be expressed as a slow variation from $\kappa_0$ that denotes the surface gravity for the equilibrium state (isolated horizon).
 Then the SENS satisfy an integrated first law of the form

-where the dot denotes derivative w.r.t. $v$, and $\sqrt{q}\,dA$ is the area element of a slice $S_v$.
-It is clear that any spherically symmetric SENS would not have the shear term and our VRN metric is an example of that.
-On the other hand the STV metric admits the shear term.
-For the theories beyond GR like the EGB gravity (with spherical metrics) we would get additional contribution from the higher curvature terms.
+where the dot denotes derivative w.r.t.\ $v$, and $\sqrt{q}\,dA$ is the area element of a slice $S_v$.
+This form is quite similar to the Physical Process version of the first law \cite{wald1994}.
+Also it is known that spherically symmetric SENS would not have the shear term.
+The Vaidya like metricmetrics are examples of that.
+On the other hand the STV metric admits the shear term but the contribution of the squared shear can be ignored as it is produced to the second order in $\epsilon.$ The gravitational shear part however dominates for rotating solutions or whenever it is not induced by any perturbation.
+For theories beyond GR like EGB gravity (with spherical metrics) we would get additional contribution in first law from the higher curvature terms.
 The energy flux would then have an additional $-\alpha H_{ab}l^al^b$ part.
 However, the apparent negative contribution does not spoil the positiveness of the flux as the $\mathcal{R}_{ab}l^al^b$ has already been shown to be positive for SENS in (\ref{sens-egb}).
 The null energy condition then ensures a positive flux across the slices $S_v$.

 We now can establish the area increase law for the SENS.
 This can be achieved by the use of Raychaudhuri equation for the null congruence generated by $l$: